Reading Royals: Columbus Chill and Kings era

 The Reading Royals were founded in 1991 as the Columbus Chill.
-David Paitson was team's first president and general manager while former NHL player Terry Ruskowski was the head coach, started the team with a goal of introducing new audiences to the sport of ice hockey and building a strong fan base.
+David Paitson was the team's first president and general manager while former NHL player Terry Ruskowski was the head coach, started the team with a goal of introducing new audiences to the sport of ice hockey and building a strong fan base.
 The two were successful with the help of an extensive marketing plan.
 The Chill's 83-game sellout streak beginning in early January 1992 still stands as a minor league hockey record today.
 It would take the team two seasons to reach the playoffs, doing so in 1994 under coach Ruskowski.
 The Chill would go on to win two conference championships and make the playoffs for five of the eight seasons.
 The Chill were a key part of the growth of hockey in Columbus, Ohio, and paved the way for the National Hockey League expansion Columbus Blue Jackets in 2000.

 The Chill then suspended operations for in 1999 to make room for the Blue Jackets.
 The Chill franchise relocated during their inactive two year status to their present location in downtown Reading, Pennsylvania, for the 2001–02 season as the Reading Royals.
 When the franchise returned to active status in the ECHL, they became the affiliate of the NHL's Los Angeles Kings and their American Hockey League affiliate, the Manchester Monarchs.
 At the time, the Royals were partially owned by the same owners of the Kings and Monarchs, the Anschutz Entertainment Group (AEG).
 The rest of the ownership was by Santander Arena management, SMG.